Webhooks

 Webhooks send your server real-time updates when something important happens in Attendee, so that you don't need to poll the API.

-To create a webhook:
+To create a project-level webhook via the UI:

 - Click on "Settings → Webhooks" in the sidebar